 The most effective dryers are heavy metallic soaps such as resonates, linoleates, tungstates, and naphthenates of Co, Mn, Pb, and Zn.

 Cobalt materials are the most efficient and called as surface-dryers, manganese substances are completely dry, very much drying produces hard and brittle films.

 The filler is inert, the white colored material has low refractive indicators which improve the properties of the paint even when there is less opacity.

 Important extents used are barytes (BaSO4), talc, asbestos, gypsum, ground silica, mica, slate powder, china-clay, whiting (CaCO3), magnesium silicate (MgBOO3), CaSO4, chalk, etc.

 Sometimes, plasticizers are used in paints for following reasons as follows:

 - To provide elasticity and minimal cracks in the paint film.

 - Common plasticizers used are tricresyl phosphate, triphenyl phosphate, tributyl phthalate, tributyl phthalate and diamyl tartrate.

 - For the prevention of paint film skin, anti-skinning agents are sometimes used.

-These include increasing the visual appeal, protecting the surface against weathering effects, making the surface waterproof, protecting the surface from termite attack and increasing the surface durability.
+These several types of paint are used for many purposes in the building which includes increasing the visual appeal, protecting the surface against weathering effects, making the surface waterproof, and increasing the surface durability.